Don’t dive headfirst into the unknown waters of equity release!

 - Downsizing protection elements make sure you can repay your equity release scheme, without penalty, if you move home after five years from the inception of the plan

-- It’s easy to know what amount you can expect by using an equity release calculator
+- It’s easy to know what amount you can expect by using an Equity Release Mortgage Calculator UK.

 Got Questions?
 Check These First

 Equity release schemes are the most secure financial products are they’re regulated by the FCA and are under the governance of the ERC.
 With the lifetime mortgage plan, you get to retain ownership of your home and continue residing there until you pass on or move into a retirement home.

 Moreover, with the ‘negative equity guarantee ‘policy, you’ll never owe more than the value of your estate even if the estate values fall and the cash from your home’s sale isn’t enough to cater to the loan amount.